 Maritime forests are narrow bands of forest that develop almost entirely on barrier islands between the back dunes and salt marsh from Florida through North Carolina and along the Gulf coast.
 Georgia has the largest amount of intact maritime forest along the South Atlantic coast, primarily on the barrier islands.
 Cannon’s Point Preserve’s forest is one of the largest remaining tracts easily accessible to the public.

 Maritime forests have been heavily affected throughout the years due to human impact and natural events.
-It is listed as a globally rare ecosystem and the Land Trust, and its partners consider it a high priority for protection and education.
+It is listed as a globally rare ecosystem.
+The Land Trust and its partners consider it a high priority for protection and education.
 There are numerous conservation efforts to protect existing forest, but no research has been conducted to learn how to restore what has been lost.

 The St. Simons Land Trust, along with partners at The Nature Conservancy and Georgia Department of Natural Resources are partnering with Dr. Owen Burney (New Mexico State University) and Dr. Douglass Jacobs (Purdue University) on the first ever maritime forest restoration project.
 Dr. Jacobs and Dr. Burney are both originally from Georgia and studied forestry at the University of Georgia.
 Their careers have taken them all over the country working on hardwood restoration and we are fortunate that one of their exciting projects has brought them back “home”.